NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-vector-r/04-csv-to-shapefile-in-R/04-csv-to-shapefile-in-R.md

     ## [1] "sp"

 ## .csv to R SpatialPointsDataFrame
-Next, let's convert our `data.frame` into a `SpatialPointsDataFrame`.
+Let's convert our `data.frame` into a `SpatialPointsDataFrame`.
 To do this, we need to specify:

 1. The columns containing X (`easting`) and Y (`northing`) coordinate values
 2. The CRS that the column coordinate represent (units are included in the CRS).
-3. Optional: the other columns stored in the data frame that you wish to append as attributes to your spatial object.
+3. **Optional**: the other columns stored in the data frame that you wish to append as attributes to your spatial object.

 We can add the CRS in two ways; borrow the CRS from another raster that